 In 2010, there were 304 calls to poison centers in the US that involved Bath Salts.

 While there is little to no consensus on the addictiveness of Bath Salts and there has not been sufficient research to reach definitive conclusions, stimulants are highly addictive in general.
 Additionally, given their status as an NPS and designer drug, there can be large variances in between batches that can cause dangerous behaviors and make them even more addictive.
 If someone develops an addiction to Bath Salts, it is imperative to seek a medically assisted detox.
 Trying to go “cold turkey” often puts someone into a dangerous, violent, or even self-harming, state.

 Call now to be connected to a treatment provider.

 If someone you love or you yourself are battling an addiction to Bath Salts, it is crucial to get help as soon as possible.
 This is an especially dangerous category of drugs that can vary greatly from batch to batch.
 There is no consistency guaranteed when using drugs of this kind, and any dose could be your last.
-If you don’t know where to start, reach out to a dedicated treatment specialist to help you get started on your road to recovery.
+If you don’t know where to start, reach out to a dedicated treatment provider to help you get started on your road to recovery.

 What are you struggling with?